 If your computer supports virtualization, you can install one of the Windows or Linux operating systems by creating one or more virtual machines on your existing operating system using VMware Workstation software.

-Since the operating system you have installed in the virtual machine does not harm the system of your physical computer, you may take risks while doing various tasks in your guest virtual system.
+Since the operating system you have installed in the virtual machine does not harm the software of your physical computer, you may take risks while doing various tasks in your guest’s virtual system.

-You can follow this video tutorial or the steps below to install the 22.04 version of Linux/Ubuntu on a VMware virtual machine.
+Follow this video tutorial or the steps below to install the 22.10 version of Linux/Ubuntu on a VMware virtual machine.

 Step 1: Install and run VMware Workstation on your Windows 10 computer.

 Step 2: On the main screen of the VMware program, click Create a New Virtual Machine.

 Step 3: Select Custom to edit advanced settings in the virtual machine wizard.